Write unique content (HIGH PRIORITY)

-Search engines rank keywords in pages regardless of where they are found.
-But if you’re trying to rank well for a specific keyword phrase, keeping the keywords together will insure that the search engines recognize that they are related.
+Search engines rank keywords on pages regardless of where they are found.
+But if you’re trying to rank well for a specific keyword phrase, keeping the keywords together will ensure that the search engines recognize that they are related.

 Use your keyword phrase in your meta description (LOW PRIORITY)

 Most search engines use the meta description field as the description in their search results.
 So it’s important to have a good description.
 Including your keyword phrase in the meta description tag is one more place where the search engines can see your keywords.
 This isn’t a magic bullet, but it is a good idea.